tomi20v/html-trajectory/README.md

 **html-trajectory** provides lightweight HTML animations to smoothly "fly" elements from their current position to a target element — for example, animating a product image flying into a shopping cart icon.
 It’s ideal for parabolic movement, curved animations, and element-to-element transitions.

-disclaimer: this project was happily vibe coded at it's "best".
-I used *any* LLM which worked at that moment
+disclaimer: this project was happily vibe coded at it's "best" as an experiment.
+I used *any* LLM which did the job that moment.

 ---